davidcoles/vc5/README.md

   <img src="doc/vc5.drawio.png" width="25%">
 </picture>

+**This README is currently being updated to reflect recent changes - some information may not reflect the current codebase.**

 A horizontally scalable Direct Server Return ([DSR](https://www.loadbalancer.org/blog/direct-server-return-is-simply-awesome-and-heres-why/)) layer 4 load balancer (L4LB) for Linux using XDP/eBPF.